vmware-tanzu/velero/site/docs/master/namespace.md

-# Run in a custom namespace
+# Run in a non-default namespace

 The Velero installation and backups by default are run in the `velero` namespace.
-However, it is possible to customize it.
+However, it is possible to use a different namespace.

-### 1) Customize the namespace on the cluster
+### 1) Customize the namespace during install

 Use the `--namespace` flag, in conjunction with the other flags in the `velero install` command (as shown in the [the Velero install instructions][0]).
-This will inform Velero where to run.
+This will inform Velero where to install.

 ### 2) Customize the namespace for operational commands

-To have namespace consistency, specify the namespace for all Velero operational commands same as the namespace used to install Velero:
+To have namespace consistency, specify the namespace for all Velero operational commands to be the same as the namespace used to install Velero:

 ```bash
 velero client config set namespace=<NAMESPACE_VALUE>